 California’s nine national parks offer an abundance of ways to plan your travel.
-Driving south down the coast, you can start at Redwood or Lassen Volcanic National Parks, which are only a few hours drive from San Francisco.
-Meanwhile, Central California has a stretch of sunny recreational areas situated along a similar latitude, from Sequoia and Kings Canyon to Pinnacle and Death Valley National Parks, all within reach of Yosemite.
-Joshua Tree and Channel Islands National Parks are well worth the drive south, especially considering their close proximity to Los Angeles.
+Driving south down the coast, you can start at Redwood National Park or Lassen Volcanic National Park, which are only a few hours drive from San Francisco.
+Meanwhile, Central California has a stretch of sunny recreational areas situated along a similar latitude, from Sequoia National Park and Kings Canyon to Pinnacles National Park and Death Valley National Park, all within reach of the iconic Yosemite National Park.
+Joshua Tree National Park and Channel Islands National Park are well worth the drive south, especially considering their close proximity to Los Angeles.

 If you’re feeling overwhelmed by the number of national parks and the scope of landscapes California has to offer, you’re starting to get the right idea.
 With more than 15 million acres of national park land, it’s the ultimate haven for nature lovers looking for some wide-eyed solitude and sightseeing.
 Wondering where to start?
 Right here:

 When America’s first conservationist president, Theodore Roosevelt, signed into law the lasting protections for the natural wonders of our modern-day national parks, he soliloquized, “There can be nothing in the world more beautiful than the Yosemite, the groves of the giant sequoias and redwoods, the Canyon of the Colorado, the Canyon of the Yellowstone, the Three Tetons; and our people should see to it that they are preserved for their children and their children’s children forever, with their majestic beauty all unmarred.”